anxhukumar/hashdrop/docs/quickstart.md

+> Before proceeding, make sure you have the Hashdrop CLI installed.
+See the [Installation guide](./installation.md) to get set up.
 # Quickstart

 This guide walks you through the core Hashdrop CLI workflows — from creating an account to uploading, sharing, and decrypting files.